JiaqiYang-Fdu/SGD-Operator-Learning/README.md

 ## Method

-We use stochastic gradient descent (SGD) in a vector-valued Reproducing Kernel Hilbert Space (RKHS) defined by a Matérn kernel multiplied by the identity operator.
+We use the stochastic approximation in a vector-valued Reproducing Kernel Hilbert Space (RKHS) defined by a Matérn kernel multiplied by the identity operator.
 Both fixed and decaying step sizes are explored.

 ## Code Structure